gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Half an hour," he declared.
 "Thoughtful, you keep an eye out while I get the solars set up."

-It only took the travelers a few minutes to settle in.
+It only took the travellers a few minutes to settle in.
 Special Blazes laid out the solar panels in a line, connecting one cable to them and others to Able and Bee Six Vee.
 Thoughtful unfolded a camp chair